 These competitive strategies are used in the same way battlecards are by sellers, to maximize recruitment performance and to improve their candidate-to-close ratio.

-One of our clients, a fast-growing B2B SaaS company, tripled their number of sales reps over the past year.
+One of our clients, a fast-growing B2B SaaS company, tripled its sales reps over the past year.
 One of the biggest challenges this presented was ramping their sales hires onto their own products, and making sure that they understand how these products are positioned in the market.

-Battlecards helped them to arm sales reps to deposition competitors, and also to prepare them to accurately speak to their own products.
+They built battlecards that helped arm sales reps to handle competitors, and also to prepare them to accurately speak to their own products.
 By having these clearly defined battlecards, it was easier to progressively ramp up a massive number of new sales reps and ensure that they were all on the same page.

 These competitive intelligence examples are just scratching the surface of the endless ways that a CI program can be used to specifically address the needs of your company.
 Don’t let the unknowns about a competitor remain undetected.

-Remember, collecting information is only part of the CI process: ensure that the intel being gathered will enable employees across the company, and be creative in engaging them with this competitive intelligence.
+Remember, collecting information is only part of the competitive intelligence process: ensure that the intel being gathered will enable employees across the company, and be creative in engaging them with this competitive intelligence.

 Let's do it.
 Tell us a bit about yourself and we'll set up a time to wow you.Close

 We will let you know when we post new content.Close